 Prior Learning Assessment and Recognition (PLAR) is the formal evaluation and credit granting process whereby students may obtain credits for prior learning.
 Prior learning includes the knowledge and skills that you have acquired, in both formal and informal ways, outside of secondary school.
 You may have your knowledge and skills evaluated against the expectations outlined in provincial curriculum policy documents in order to earn credits towards the secondary school diploma.
 All credits granted through the PLAR process must represent the same standards of achievement as credits granted to students who have taken the courses.

 Request for a PLAR Assessment

-- You may ask for an assessment of your diploma requirements after you have successfully completed one course with Kanata Academy International and submitted an original student transcript.
+- You may ask for an assessment of your diploma requirements after you have successfully completed one course with Kanata Academy Online and submitted an original student transcript.

 - If you have completed the eligibility requirements outlined on the PLAR Fact Sheet, you will be asked to complete the PLAR Application Package.

 - PLAR is the formal evaluation and credit-granting process whereby mature students may obtain credits for prior learning.
 Prior learning includes the knowledge and skills that mature students have acquired, in both formal and informal ways, outside secondary school.